 The "A" indicates that personnel are available for out-of-state incidents.

-Western US states continue to experience fire activity and the National Preparedness Level is 3.
+Fire activity has decreased and the National Preparedness Level is now 2.

 The US Drought Monitor Map of MN is available at: http://droughtmonitor.unl.edu/Home/StateDroughtMonitor.aspx?MN

 The Daily Fire Danger and Burning Restrictions Maps are available at: http://www.dnr.state.mn.us/forestry/fire/firerating_restrictions.html

 Burning permits allow the permit holder to burn vegetative waste during certain hours.
 The MN DNR, counties and municipalities can turn off burning permits in their areas if conditions warrant.

 The DNR advises anyone doing burning to keep burn piles small, have a water supply nearby, and stay with the fire until it is completely out.
 If the fire escapes, the homeowner is responsible for the damage and suppression costs.